Before you go

 - Credit cards are current, accessible and have adequate funds available.
 Carrying more than one credit card may be very helpful.
 Access to ATMs is often very limited in foreign countries.

-- If you plan to drive, you must have an international driver’s license.
+- If you plan to drive, you must have an international Driving Permit which should be carried with your domestic licence at all times.
+These are not available for Australians in Vietnam.
 Motor vehicle insurance is mandatory and must be verified at the office of the hire car company.

-- At all times, travellers should carry details of current accommodation and contact details.
+- At all times, travellers should carry with them details of current accommodation and contact details.

 INFORMATION TO BE PROVIDED TO NEXT OF KIN